Victoire Ingabire Umuhoza: Continued critique of the RPF

-On 9 March 2019, a close aide to Victoire Ingabire Umuhoza, Mr. Anselme Mutuyimana, was found dead of strangulation.
+On 9 March 2019, a close aide to Umuhoza, Anselme Mutuyimana, was found dead of strangulation.
 In September 2019, Syldio Dusabumuremyi, her former party’s national coordinator was stabbed to death.
 At the time, the RIB announced it had two men in custody.
 Eugène Ndereyimana, also a member of FDU-Inkingi, was reported missing on 15 July, after he failed to arrive for a meeting in Nyagatare, in Rwanda’s Eastern Province.
 Boniface Twagirimana, her former party’s deputy leader, who "disappeared" from his prison cell in Mpanga, southern Rwanda, in October 2018 was missing at the time of writing.

 Publications

 Victoire Ingabire wrote a book "Between 4 walls of the 1930 prison: Memoirs of a Rwandan Prisoner of Conscience" in which she recounts her life experience for 3 years, from the moment she announced her candidacy for presidential elections, to her incarceration into the famous "1930" maximum security Rwandan prison and she describes her encounter with the Rwandan judicial system from within.

 Victoire Ingabire is the author of numerous articles and publications where she expressed her views on important issues pertaining to current events in her country and that of the Great Lakes region.
 Among others: